EdwinMan/PolarAnalytics/README.md

 1- Clone the folder to your diserd path.

-2- navigate to Application Folder.
+2- navigate to application Folder.

 3- open the terminal and type: npm install